openhab/openhab-addons/bundles/org.openhab.binding.flicbutton/README.md

 ### button

-There are no configuration parameters for buttons available and normally no textual configuration is necessary as buttons are autodiscovered as soon as the bridge is configured.
+For the button, the only config parameter is the MAC address.
+Normally, no textual configuration is necessary as buttons are autodiscovered as soon as the bridge is configured.
 If you want to use textual configuration anyway, you can do it like this:

 ```
 Bridge flicbutton:flicd-bridge:mybridge [ hostname="<YOUR_HOSTNAME>",  port="<YOUR_PORT>"] {
-    Thing button <MAC_ADDRESS> "<YOUR_LABEL>"
+    Thing button myflic1 "<YOUR_LABEL>" [address = <MAC_ADDRESS>]
-    Thing button <MAC_ADDRESS> "<YOUR_LABEL>"
+    Thing button myflic2 "<YOUR_LABEL>" [address =<MAC_ADDRESS> ]
     ...
 }
 ```

-You can lookup the MAC addresses of your buttons within the inbox of Paper UI.
+You can lookup the MAC addresses of your buttons within the inbox of the UI.
 You're free to choose any label you like for your button.

 ## Channels